 Get your glue and dab a tiny bit going on the edge of the piece in the non-fringed area.
 Take your wire stem piece and start wrapping the fringed piece, beginning with the glued edge, just twirl it around until it gets to the end.
 The fringey part should be sticking out like this.

-Now I’m going to show you something really cool…if you have any yellow crepe paper, or you can do what I did.
-I have some colorful party napkins and one of them is yellow.
-Cut a strips off the edge and cut it into tiny confetti sized pieces and just let them fall into the paper plate.
+Now if you have any yellow crepe paper here’s a neat trick.
+Cut a few strips off the edge into tiny confetti sized pieces and just let them fall into the paper plate.

-Squirt some glue into the plate and dip the fringey end of the budding stem into t eh glue and then dip into the yellow confetti – Congrats, you now have the equivalent of that yellow stuff you see in the middle of flowers…don’t know if its pollen, or what but doesn’t that look real?
+Squirt some glue into the plate and dip the fringey end of the budding stem into t eh glue and then dip into the yellow confetti – this is a great way to add a little real-life detail.

 Have you ever seen a real rose up close, you notice it has light areas and dark areas naturally occurring?
 That’s what we want to go for.